 MC 2 Universe

-She took her in after her mother Sharon Carter was killed in a bad car accident.
+Peggy took in Sharon Carter (American Dream) after her mother was killed in a bad car accident.
 Peggy would tell Shannon stories about her time with the Avengers when she was younger, Peggy also got Shannon a job at the Avengers Museum with her connections to the Avengers and she also called in a favor to the Chief-of-Staff of the museum.

 In Other Media